-You can monitor mentions on the web through Google Alerts and receive notifications whenever the brand is mentioned.
-On social media, you can use monitoring tools to identify the amount of mentions and the feelings associated with them (positive, neutral or negative).
+You can monitor mentions on the web through Google Alerts and receive notifications whenever another page mentions the brand.
+On social media, you can use monitoring tools to identify the number of mentions and the feelings associated with them (positive, neutral, or negative).

 Share of mind and share of voice

-Share of mind and share of voice are market share indicators — the first is about brand recall, and the second is related to market visibility.
-They show the strength of your brand, in relation to competitors and in people’s minds and conversations, respectively.
+Share of mind and share of voice are market share indicators — the first is about a brand remembrance, and the second is related to market visibility.
+They show the strength of your brand, in relation to competitors and in people’s conversations, respectively.

 Share of mind generally depends on market research by specialized companies.
-The share of voice on social networks, on the other hand, can be measured using mentions monitoring tools, as we mentioned before.
+Monitoring the share of voice on social networks, on the other hand, is possible with monitoring tools, as we mentioned before.

-Measuring brand awareness also involves knowing what values and attributes people associate with the brand.
+Measuring brand awareness also involves knowing what values and attributes people associate with it.

-However, this is a more subjective perception, which will hardly be captured in cold data.
-For this reason, it demands more in-depth research, with questionnaires or interviews that identify the person’s perceptions about the brand.
+However, this is a more subjective perception, which cold data will hardly capture.
+For this reason, it demands more in-depth research, with questionnaires or interviews.

-For this, you can use search forms like Google Forms or Typeform.
+For this, you can use Google Forms or Typeform, for example.
 Another interesting tool is HotJar, which allows you to include forms and capture feedback from visitors directly on the site.

-Understand, therefore, that SEO is one of the most complete Digital Marketing strategies that can help your business achieve different Marketing objectives — all of that with organic and efficient media.
+Understand, therefore, that SEO is one of the most complete digital marketing strategies that can help your business achieve different marketing objectives — all of that organically.

 Brand awareness and SEO are two interlinked strategies that impact your rankings on Google and other search engines.
 By including branding in your SEO strategies, and making sure to measure its impact, you can boost your rankings while becoming a recognizable brand name.